15 Best Practices For Twitter, YouTube, And Instagram

 A research study, which involved 4.8 million tweets, found that tweeting early in the morning leads to the most number of clicks while tweets during the evening and late night get the most favorites and retweets on average.

 Take note, however, the best times to tweet varies across time zones.
-So use the recommendations above as a starting point, but experiment and analyze (using social media analytics tools) to find when your audience is active and engaged.
+So use the recommendations above as a starting point, but experiment and analyze (using social media tools) to find when your audience is active and engaged.

 5. Include Images To Increase Engagement